8563a236e65cede7b14220e65c70ad5718144a3/c20-invest-dapp/docs/source/index.rst

 Current run::

    > c20-invest-dapp@0.1.0 test /media/Database/Documents/Solidity/c20-invest-dapp
    > mocha --exit --recursive --ignore test/C20InvestProxy.test.js && mocha --exit test/C20InvestProxy.test.js
      C20Invest
        Ownership
          ✓ should have owner as fundWallet
        Sending Ether
-         ✓ does not allow amounts below minimum investment (84ms) ✓ should receive user's money, correctly record balance and request time (115ms) Getting Tokens
+         ✓ does not allow amounts below minimum investment (84ms) ✓ should receive user's money, correctly record balance and request time and emits EtherDeposited (106ms) Getting Tokens
-         ✓ prevents withdrawal if price has not been updated (65ms) ✓ prevents withdrawal if user has no balance (69ms) ✓ allows withdrawal after price updated (223ms) ✓ prevents second attempt at withdrawing tokens (62ms) ✓ refunds when amount deposited exceeds available tokens and suspends contract (350ms) Suspendable Operations
+         ✓ prevents withdrawal if price has not been updated (64ms) ✓ prevents withdrawal if user has no balance (63ms) ✓ allows withdrawal after price updated and emits TokensPurchased (229ms) ✓ prevents second attempt at withdrawing tokens (65ms) ✓ refunds when amount deposited exceeds available tokens and suspends contractand emits TokensPurchased and RefundGiven (343ms)
+       Suspendable Operations
-         ✓ prevents buying while contract is suspended (46ms) ✓ does not resume if contract token balance is zero (79ms) ✓ successfully resumes contract from suspension (193ms) Admin
+         ✓ prevents buying while contract is suspended (48ms) ✓ does not resume if contract token balance is zero (76ms) ✓ successfully resumes contract from suspension (168ms) Admin
-         ✓ does not allow non-owner to withdraw ether from contract (51ms) ✓ allows owner to withdraw ether from contract and yields correct balance (60ms) ✓ does not allow withdrawing more than contract balance (56ms) ✓ does not transfer out remaining token balance to nonowner (51ms) ✓ transfers out remaining token balance (157ms)
+         ✓ does not allow non-owner to withdraw ether from contract (55ms) ✓ allows owner to withdraw ether from contract and yields correct balance (52ms) ✓ does not allow withdrawing more than contract balance (59ms) ✓ does not transfer out remaining token balance to nonowner (52ms) ✓ transfers out remaining token balance (162ms)

      Ownable
        Constructor
-         ✓ initializes owner to msg.sender with empty array (76ms)
+         ✓ initializes owner to msg.sender with empty array (78ms)
-         ✓ initializes owner to given addresses with non-empty array (72ms) Check Ownership
+         ✓ initializes owner to given addresses with non-empty array (73ms) Check Ownership
-         ✓ checks existing owner address found in _owners array (71ms) ✓ checks non-owner address not found in _owners array (72ms) ✓ finds correct indices of owners (96ms)
+         ✓ checks existing owner address found in _owners array (72ms) ✓ checks non-owner address not found in _owners array (67ms) ✓ finds correct indices of owners (100ms)
-         ✓ returns -1 if address is not an owner (69ms) Add Owner
+         ✓ returns -1 if address is not an owner (75ms) Add Owner
-         ✓ adds a new owner (111ms)
+         ✓ adds a new owner (106ms)
+         ✓ emits event on adding owner (85ms)
-         ✓ prevents adding owner that already exists (101ms) ✓ prevents non-owners from adding new owners (87ms) Remove Owner
+         ✓ prevents adding owner that already exists (100ms) ✓ prevents non-owners from adding new owners (91ms) Remove Owner
-         ✓ removes owner correctly (146ms)
+         ✓ removes owner correctly (145ms)
+         ✓ emits event on removing owner (99ms)
-         ✓ prevents non-owner from removing (101ms)
+         ✓ prevents non-owner from removing (88ms)
-         ✓ prevents removal when only one owner (94ms) ✓ revokes ownership correctly (147ms)
+         ✓ prevents removal when only one owner (82ms) ✓ revokes ownership correctly (142ms)
        Transfer Ownership
-         ✓ adds new owner and removes old (140ms)
+         ✓ adds new owner and removes old (146ms)

      SafeMath
        add
          ✓ adds correctly
-         ✓ reverts on addition overflow (39ms)
+         ✓ reverts on addition overflow (43ms)
        sub
          ✓ subtracts correctly
          ✓ reverts if subtraction result would be negative mul
          ✓ multiplies correctly (39ms)
          ✓ multiplies by zero correctly
-         ✓ reverts on multiplication overflow (46ms)
+         ✓ reverts on multiplication overflow (45ms)
        div
          ✓ divides correctly
          ✓ divides zero correctly